MicrosoftDocs/memdocs/memdocs/intune/user-help/using-the-intune-company-portal-website.md

 Once you're signed in, you can see your enrolled devices and:

-* [View and manage work apps](manage-apps-cpweb.md): Search and filter your available work apps, including required and already-installed apps.
+* [View and manage work apps](manage-apps-cpweb.md): Search and filter through available work apps, including required and already-installed apps.
 Check the compliance status for each of your devices.

-* [Remotely lock a device](remote-lock-your-device-cpwebsite.md): Lock a lost or stolen device so that no one else can access it.
+* [Remotely lock a device](remote-lock-your-device-cpwebsite.md): Lock a lost or stolen device so no one else can access it.

-* [Rename a device](rename-your-device-cpwebsite.md): Change your personal device's generic or default model name so that you can quickly identify in Company Portal.
+* [Rename a device](rename-your-device-cpwebsite.md): Change the generic or default model name that's shown in Company Portal to something you can quickly identify.

 * [Remove a device](remove-your-device-cpwebsite.md): Remove and unenroll a personal device that's no longer needed for work.